 - Missile technology

 - High strength materials

 *Contact OESO for additional assistance with shipping these hazardous materials

 The Office of Export Controls will assist the Duke community in determining the correct export commodity classification.
-Contact Export Controls for assistance.
+Submit an export classification request.

 See here for additional information on pre-export compliance requirements.